Smog - Frequently Asked Questions

 Every two years a smog check is required on most vehicles to renew your registration with D.M.V.

-Change of Ownership: Most vehicles need a smog check when they are bought or sold.
-It is the seller's responsibility to have the vehicle inspected within 90 days of the transaction.
-If the vehicle is not registered within 90 days of being smogged it will need to be inspected again.
+Most vehicles need a smog check when they are bought or sold.
+It is the seller's responsibility to have the vehicle inspected prior to the sale of the vehicle.
+If the vehicle is not registered within 90 days of being tested it will need to be inspected again.

-Gasoline vehicles newer than 4 years old, electric vehicles, motorcycles, gasoline vehicles 1975 or older, and diesel vehicles 1997 and older are exempt from this requirement.
-Also, transfer of title between certain family members does not require a smog check.
+Exceptions: Gasoline vehicles newer than 4 years old, electric vehicles, motorcycles, gasoline vehicles 1975 or older, and diesel vehicles 1997 and older are exempt from this requirement.
+Transfer of title between certain family members does not require a smog check.

-Bringing in a car from out of state: Most cars coming from out of state seeking registration in California need to be smogged.
+Most cars coming from out of state seeking registration in California need to be tested.

 Exceptions: Electric vehicles, motorcycles, gasoline vehicles 1975 or older, and diesel vehicles 1997 and older are exempt from this requirement.